kushi236/kushig/_posts/2025-03-02-DOCSEfinal.md

 ## 5 things completed this trimester

-### 1. I created a notification system where the user is able to send any content, regarding gift ideas, upcoming events, and gift recomendations to any other user and it will appear on their end.
+### 1. How it works- I created a notification system where the user is able to send any content, regarding gift ideas, upcoming events, and gift recomendations to any other user and it will appear on their end.
 <img src="{{site.baseurl}}/images/notifications.png" alt="Notifications">

-### 2. I worked on both backend and frontend to create a full stack feature, but when I struggled, my group helped me when I fell short in my understanding, the code uses HTML, CSS, and Javascript for the notifications.
+### 2. Full stack of the feature connecting to frontend and backend- I worked on both backend and frontend to create a full stack feature, but when I struggled, my group helped me when I fell short in my understanding, the code uses HTML, CSS, and Javascript for the notifications.
 <img src="{{site.baseurl}}/images/backend notif.png" alt="Backend Notification data">

-### 3. The code fetches user data (GET /api/users/id-name) to populate the recipient dropdown, sends notifications to the backend (POST /api/notification), and retrieves them (GET /api/notifications) to display on the frontend.
+### 3. The implementation- the code fetches user data (GET /api/users/id-name) to populate the recipient dropdown, sends notifications to the backend (POST /api/notification), and retrieves them (GET /api/notifications) to display on the frontend.
 <img src="{{site.baseurl}}/images/api notifications.png" alt="Notification API">

 ### 4. I created a burndown list to plan my User Notifications System, outlining how to fetch users, send notifications, store them in the database, and display them on the UI.